Search This Blog

 About Earth Impact:

-The Holly Elmore Images Rewilding Urban Landscapes-album folder documents two active pilots: the Native-Plant Landscape Pilot and the Backyard Permaculture-Oriented Pilot.
-The Ei Pilots serve as an educational program.
+The Holly Elmore Images portfolio documents the Rewilding Urban Landscapes Pilots, including the Native-Plant Landscape Pilot and the Backyard Food Forest Pilot.
+These active Sarasota-based sites serve as the primary educational laboratories for Ei endeavors.

 MISSION: